Inch Cape Wind Farm

-Inch Cape is a proposed offshore wind farm off the east coast of Scotland, approximately 20 km east of Arbroath, Angus.
+Inch Cape is an offshore wind farm under construction off the east coast of Scotland, approximately 20 km east of Arbroath, Angus.
 It is named after the nearby Inchcape reef.
-The project has a potential capacity of 1080 MW.
+The project has a planned capacity of 1080 MW.
 It is being developed by Inch Cape Offshore Limited (ICOL), an equal joint venture between Edinburgh-based Red Rock Renewables and Irish ESB Group's Energy for Generations.
+First power is expected late in 2026, with the project fully operational in 2027.

 The Inch Cape site covers an area of around 150 km2 with water depths of 45 to 55 m.
-It is located 15 to 22 km off the coast of Angus, with the boundary of the site 8 km northeast of Inchcape and the Bell Rock Lighthouse.
+The site is located 15 to 22 km off the coast of Angus, with the boundary of the site 8 km northeast of Inchcape and the Bell Rock Lighthouse.
 The Inch Cape windfarm is to the north of the Neart Na Gaoithe Wind Farm and southwest of the Seagreen Offshore Wind Farm.

 When complete, the windfarm will have 72 Vestas V236–15.0 MW turbines, up to 274 m high.
 It will also feature a 66/220 kV offshore substation.
 Power will be transmitted 85 km to shore via two 220 kV cables, with the onshore substation at the former Cockenzie power station in East Lothian, where it is connected to the National Grid.
 The subsea export cables are expected to be installed in 2025.
 Construction of the onshore substation commenced in early 2023.
 Between autumn 2024 and summer 2025, a section of the John Muir Way around the former power station needed to be diverted.